godaddy-wordpress/woocommerce-custom-product-tabs-lite/readme.txt

 = Can I add more than tab, or change the order of the tabs? =

-This free version does not have that functionality, but now you can with the paid [WooCommerce Tab Manager](http://www.woothemes.com/products/woocommerce-tab-manager/)

-= Can I share tab content between more than one tab? =

-This free version does not have that functionality, but now you can with the paid [WooCommerce Tab Manager](http://www.woothemes.com/products/woocommerce-tab-manager/)
+This free version does not have that functionality, but you can with the premium [WooCommerce Tab Manager](http://www.woothemes.com/products/woocommerce-tab-manager/).

 = I already use the free plugin and now I want to upgrade to the premium Tab Manager, is that possible? =